Advanced Parachute Navigation Missions Systems Technology

-The jTrax Navaid is a device worn on a jumper’s harness to aid in navigation to the intended Impact Point (IP).
+The jTrax® Navaid parachute navigation system is a device worn on an army jumper’s harness to aid in navigation to the intended Impact Point (IP).
 The technology is the same that is utilized in our Guided Precision Aerial Delivery Systems (GPADS), ensuring accurate and proven technology.
 The Navaid improves safety and increases effectiveness of military jumpers by providing accurate navigation for even the most demanding missions.

 - one pilot unit

 - one back-up compass (optional)

 The jTrax® Pilot Unit has been specifically designed for the military free fall mission.
 The ruggedized module uses a proven sensor suite derived from the avionics of the Airborne Systems family of Guided Precision Aerial Delivery Systems (GPADS).
 Various adjustable settings allow the user to configure the display based on the experience of the jumpers and the requirements of the mission.